“You can do anything… once”, boomed my dad’s voice to his mischievous adolescent son.

 So can your station.

-Resisting a new idea because “it doesn’t sound like my station” is the cry of someone peering in the rear view mirror.
+Resisting a new idea because “it doesn’t sound like my station” is the cry of the rear view mirror driver.
+I also know those that innovated once but that innovation became their own “we’ve always done it this way”, and refused to innovate beyond it.